 - Encourage sustainable development that supports the transit system

 - Protect and enhance RTD’s transit assets

-Joint development is a subset of TOD that involves partnership between RTD and a public or private developer to improve agency property at an active transit facility.
-Joint development may involve air rights development, ground lease arrangements, the outright sale of land or other initiatives that promote real estate development at or near transit stations to the mutual benefit of public and private interests.
+RTD occasionally pursues joint development, a subset of TOD that involves a partnership between RTD and a public or private developer to improve agency property at an active transit facility.
+Joint development may involve air rights development, ground lease arrangements, sale of land, or other initiatives that promote real estate development at or near transit stations to the mutual benefit of public and private interests.

 Contact the TOD Group